-Figure 6 illustrates changes in the abundance of major taxonomic classes between major water masses.
+Figure 6 illustrates changes in the abundance of major taxonomic classes between the major water masses.
 Dinoflagellates were on average more abundant in SAW and STF compared to STW, although they could also reach relatively high abundances here (Fig. 6).
-Regionally, their higher levels were observed in the Chatham Rise (Bio-STF, Chatham Rise – TAN1516) and at the Bio-NBM and Bio-SBM sites located at the north and south flank of the rise, whereas lowest values were found in the Spring Bloom II and C. Plateau (Suppl.
+Regionally, higher levels were observed on the Chatham Rise (Bio-STF, TAN1516) and at the Bio-STM and Bio-SAM sites located to the north and south of the rise, whereas lowest values were found during the Spring Bloom II voyage and on the Campbell Plateau (Suppl.
 Fig. 6).
 Within Chlorophyta, Mamiellophyceae tended to increase from SAW through STF showing highest abundances in STW, while Chloropicophyceae showed the opposite trend being more abundant in SAW (Fig. 6).
-This was mainly driven by the high abundance of Mamiellophyceae in Spring Bloom II and in Bay of Plenty STW surveys (Suppl.
+This was mainly driven by the high abundance of Mamiellophyceae in the Spring Bloom II and Bay of Plenty STW surveys (Suppl.
 Fig. S10).
-High concentrations of Chloropicophyceae in SAW and STF were mainly due to their abundance on C. Plateau and STF flowing north with relatively low concentrations found at Bio-SBM site (Suppl.
+High concentrations of Chloropicophyceae in SAW and STF were mainly due to their abundance on the Campbell Plateau and STF flowing north along the eastern margin of the South Island with relatively low concentrations found at Bio-SAM site (Suppl.
 Fig. S10).
 The relatively less abundant Prasino-Clade V peaked in STF, but it was virtually absent in ST and SA waters.
-This increased abundance was observed both in STF waters (Fig. 6) flanking the C. Plateau and over the Chatham Rise region (Suppl.
+This increased abundance was observed both in STF waters (Fig. 6) flanking the Campbell Plateau and over the Chatham Rise region (Suppl.
 Fig. S10).
-Diatoms abundance was also higher in STF compared to SAW and STW, although similar peaks of abundance were reached across different water masses (Fig. 6).
-In SAW, diatoms were most abundant on C. Plateau and SAF waters south of it and consistently low at Bio-SBM site located in the Bounty Trough (Suppl.
+Diatom abundance was also higher in STF compared to SAW and STW, although similar peaks of abundance were reached across these different water masses (Fig. 6).
+In SAW, diatoms were most abundant on the Campbell Plateau and in SAF waters south of the plateau and consistently low at Bio-SAM site located in the Bounty Trough (Suppl.
 Fig. S10, Fig. 1-Map).
-Higher diatom abundance in STW were associated with Spring Bloom II and Bay of Plenty, as observed for Mamiellophyceae (Suppl.
+Higher diatom abundances in STW were associated with the Spring Bloom II and Bay of Plenty surveys, as observed for Mamiellophyceae (Suppl.
 Fig. S10).
-Contrary to diatoms, Pelagophyceae (and Dictyochophyceae) relative abundance tended to be lower in STF waters compared to STW and SAW (Fig. 6), although SAW on C. Plateau showed consistently low abundance of Pelagophyceae similar to levels observed across different STF regions (Suppl.
+Contrary to the diatoms, the relative abundance of Pelagophyceae (and Dictyochophyceae) tended to be lower in STF waters compared to STW and SAW (Fig. 6), although SAW on the Campbell Plateau showed consistently low abundance of Pelagophyceae similar to levels observed across different STF regions (Suppl.
 Fig. 6).
-A similar pattern was observed for Prymnesiophyceae, which were on average more abundant in SAW compared to STW and STF (Fig. 6), but had low abundances in SAW on C. Plateau (Suppl.
+A similar pattern was observed for Prymnesiophyceae, which were on average more abundant in SAW compared to STW and STF (Fig. 6), but had low abundances in SAW on Campbell Plateau (Suppl.
 Fig. S10).

 For heterotrophic groups, changes in relative abundances between different water masses were less marked (Fig. 6).
 MAST abundance was on average higher in STW compared to STF and SAW, although maximum values were observed in the latter.
-Ciliates showed higher mean and range of abundance in STF.
-Among radiolarian groups, RAD-A and RAD-B showed highest abundance in STW while polycistinean radiolaria showed peaks of abundances associated with both STW and SAW but not with STF waters (Fig 6).
+Ciliates had a higher mean and range of abundances in STF.
+Among radiolarian groups, RAD-A and RAD-B showed highest abundancez in STW while polycistine radiolaria showed abundance peaks associated with both STW and SAW but not with STF waters (Fig 6).

 GENUS/SPECIES